robust-npis/covid-19-npis/README.md

 # ---------------------------------------
-# This repo refers to a previous version of the paper and is now outdated.
+# This repo refers to a previous version of the preprint and is now outdated.
 The up-to-date data, model code, and results, can be found at [https://github.com/epidemics/COVIDNPIs/tree/paper](https://github.com/epidemics/COVIDNPIs/tree/paper)
 # ---------------------------------------

 # Modelling the effectiveness and burden of nonpharmaceutical interventions against COVID-19